isotopp/isotopp.github.io/content/posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 The column can be `VIRTUAL`, in which case the expression is evaluated when reading every time a value is needed, or `STORED`, in which case the value is materialized and stored on write.

-In may also contain inline index definition and a column comment.
+It may also contain inline index definitions and a column comment.

 ### VIRTUAL generated columns